Rigid Foam Over Batt Insulation, Why Not?

 Fiberglass, the opposite of rigid foam, is flexible and soft.
 The multitudes of air trapped in fiberglass insulation make an excellent protective layer, but the material may trap humidity, allowing mold and mildew to form.
 Fiberglass should not be used whenever moisture is present.

-Fiberglass insulation consists of batts or rolls intended to suit conventional ceiling and wall cavities with framework sections separated by 16 or 24 inches on-center.
+Fiberglass insulation consists of batts or rolls intended to suit conventional ceiling and wall cavities with framework sections separated by 16 or 24 inches in the center.
 Overall depths of the batts vary between 3 1/2 through 12 inches.
-Fiberglass insulation is available in rolls spanning between 24 and 40 feet in length or in packaged batts typically 93 inches in length.
+Fiberglass insulation is available in rolls spanning between 24 and 40 feet or in packaged batts, typically 93 inches long.

 Fiberglass insulation batts or rolls can be coated using paper to make fastening to frame members easier.
 Unfaced rolls or batts are the preferred options for placing as an insulation blanket.